telerik/kendo-ui-core/docs/web/grid/how-to/grid-filter-as-you-type.md

 # Filter Kendo UI Grid as you type

-The following example demonstrates how to filter the Kendo UI Grid on the fly, as the user types in the filter row textbox.
+The example below demonstrates how to filter the Kendo UI Grid on the fly, as the user types in the filter row textbox.

 The following steps are required: